aztecyt2022/PS4JB-MCONLINE/README.md

                       your external ip: server port number ipv4/6 (Server hoster)

+Notice:
+If you pick a different server you can use any public server on 1.21.81.X some mod servers can work to but I have never attempted. use aternos if you want a pick a server...

 when they have that added to a text doc with notepad or notepad++ save it as a .bat file using all files.
 (Have them save this file in a safe place as they will need it every time they join the server)